frankiefab100/Git-Testing/README.md

 # Git-Testing

-A repo to practise use of Git
+A repository to practise Git and Command Line Interface usage.